Paul Revere & the Raiders: The 1980s to 2014

 their first album My Generation.
 "Hungry" was covered by Sammy Hagar.
-The Flamin' Groovies tackled three Raiders songs ("Him or Me – What's It Gonna Be?", "Sometimes" and "Ups and Downs") and The Morrells did a country-tinged arrangement of "Ups and Downs" as well.
+The Flamin' Groovies recorded three Raiders songs ("Him or Me – What's It Gonna Be?", "Sometimes" and "Ups and Downs") and the Morrells did a country music-influenced arrangement of "Ups and Downs".
 The Paisley Underground, garage rock revival, and grunge movements all acknowledged the Raiders' influence.
 "Kicks" was covered by Micky Dolenz and Peter Tork of the Monkees as one of three new recordings included on their 1986 compilation, Then & Now...
 The Best of The Monkees.

 Mark Lindsay cut a version of "Ups And Downs" in 1994 with Carla Olson, which appeared on her Reap The Whirlwind album.

 Revere continued with a relatively stable lineup through the 80's and 90's, featuring longtime members Omar Martinez (drums and vocals since 1972), Doug Heath (guitarist for the Raiders since 1973), Ron Foos (bass, Allison's replacement in 1975), Danny Krause (keyboards, vocals since 1980) and lead vocalist Carlo Driggs (who replaced Michael Bradley).
 New record releases included the self-produced Special Edition in 1983, with Michael Bradley on vocals, and Paul Revere Rides Again, released in 1983 through Radio Shack stores.
 They also recorded a home video for MCA Universal in 1987 titled "The Last Madman of Rock 'N' Roll".
-Revere's son Jamie joined the band on guitar for several years in the 1990s, featured on Generic Rock & Roll (1992) and Generic Rock 2 (1996).
+Revere's son Jamie (born February 15, 1966) joined the band on guitar for several years in the 1990s, featured on Generic Rock & Roll (1992) and Generic Rock 2 (1996).